 It should be emphasised that professional advice should be taken before embarking on the implementation of either of these arrangements, as this note is a summary and not a comprehensive guide.

 The objective of both of these arrangements is to reward the participating employee with an increase in the value of shares in his employing company or group, often linked to corporate performance conditions, in a tax efficient manner.
-The theory is
+The theory is that by achieving a beneficial tax treatment, the plan puts in place an effective incentive as the individual will be able to retain more of the gain they have worked to help generate.
+The reward is hence more meaningful to the employee and potentially more cost effective for the employer.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.